 You will need to again contact the creditor directly to have them contact the credit bureau and ensure that everything is accurate and up to date.
 This can take some time, so be prepared to make a phone call and write a letter to follow up.

 Keep records of all communications so that you have proof that you took steps to make the corrections.

 Making sure your credit report is up-to-date and accurate can put you in a better position to get a loan or financing you need in the near future.
 But the burden is on you to dispute any errors in writing and follow up within a few weeks to make sure credit-report mistakes have been corrected.

-- form letter for duplicates on credit report
+- disputing duplicate accounts on your credit report

 Latest posts by Lynnette Khalfani-Cox, The Money Coach (see all)

 - 10 Horrible Business Practices That Make Me Shut My Purse - July 21, 2014